A message from the director

-More than 450 undergraduates and over 250 graduate students are enrolled in the Hopkins BME program, preparing themselves for careers in medicine, basic science, and industry..
+Currently, 480 undergraduates and 238 graduate students are enrolled in the Hopkins BME program, preparing themselves for careers in medicine, basic science, and industry.

-Each year a new class of 120 students from a stellar candidate pool, accept our offer of admission.
+Each year a new class of 120 freshmen undergrads from a stellar candidate pool, accept our offer of admission.
 The academic level of the program is extremely challenging — giving the best and brightest students an opportunity to obtain the most comprehensive training in biomedical engineering available.

 For our graduate programs, students are permitted to select any Hopkins faculty as a thesis advisor.
 We believe that both our students and the Johns Hopkins research mission are served best by placing our students in multidisciplinary teams, and we encourage them to find these opportunities

 Our faculty members are world leaders in their respective fields of research which range from theoretical modeling of the machinery of the cell to the fabrication and implantation of engineered tissues in humans.
 I encourage you to explore the faculty research labs and review some of their publications.

 You are welcome to come and visit!
 Baltimore is a great place to live and work.
 The exciting research environment and great people make for a wonderful and enriching experience.